fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 }
 ```

-During installation, the following is printed to the console
+During installation, the following is printed to the console:

 ```
 And check out the following files: